 I absolutely love zombies.
 Ever since my brother and I watched Night of the Living Dead, I’ve been hooked.
 Luckily for me, zombies have become insanely popular, especially in board games.
 There’s a zombie board game for almost any scenario and theme you could possibly think of.

 Looking for more on this game?
 Check our full review of Dead of Winter!

 Descent: Journeys in the Dark

-It seems like we’re hitting the fantasy and dungeon crawl themes pretty hard in this article, but there’s a reason for it.
+It seems like we’re hitting the fantasy and dungeon-crawl themes pretty hard in this article, but there’s a reason for it.
 Fantasy revolves around gathering a party of adventurers and facing down a monstrous threat.

 Bilbo and the Dwarves, Frodo and the Fellowship….
 Well maybe it’s just a Tolkien thing, but the point remains the same.
 Building up a group of adventurers to tackle a quest is a very cooperative experience.

-You’ll assemble your party from a host of typical adventuring types; Dwarves, Elves, boring humans, sneaky guys, stabby gals, glowing cephalopods, you get the idea.
+In Descent: Journeys in the Dark, you’ll assemble your party from a host of typical adventuring types; Dwarves, Elves, boring humans, sneaky guys, stabby gals, glowing cephalopods, you get the idea.
 To top it all off you get to upgrade your characters from game to game and increase their abilities by clearing dungeons (I love leveling mechanics).